pragmint/open-practices/capabilities/continuous-integration.md

 ### Large Changes

 It can be tempting to delay integrating changes.
-Developers might want to wait for QA, bundle related work together, or be unsure how to split things up.
+Developers might want to wait for QA or bundle related work together, or they may be unsure how to split things up.
 The trouble is that long-lived branches get harder to merge and slow down feedback, which works against Continuous Integration.
 For CI to be effective, it's important to keep changes small and merge them often.
-That way integration stays smooth and feedback comes quickly.
+That way, integration stays smooth and feedback comes quickly.

 ### Slow or Unreliable Checks